 Naggar village is a lesser-known village in Kasol.
 It has temples, military structures, and museums making it one of the best places to visit Kasol.
 One should explore Naggar village to experience the rural beauty of this village.

 Camping in Kasol is a fun-filled activity that involves staying in tents or campsites in the midst of nature.
 Kasol is a beautiful hamlet in the Parvati valley of Himachal Pradesh, India, that is popular among backpackers, hippies and adventure seekers.
 Gives you a chance to enjoy the scenic views of the mountains, rivers and forests, and also explore the nearby attractions such as trekking trails, waterfalls and villages.

 You should go camping in Kasol if you are looking for:

 The nearest airport to Kasol is Bhuntar airport, which is about 31 km away.
 You can take a taxi or a bus from the airport to Kasol.
 The nearest railway station to Kasol is Pathankot railway station, which is about 150 km away.
 You can take a train to Pathankot and then a bus or a taxi to Kasol.
 You can also drive to Kasol from Delhi or Chandigarh, which are about 520 km and 300 km away respectively.

 The best time to go camping in Kasol is from March to June and from September to November, when the weather is pleasant and clear.
 You can also go camping in Kasol in winter, from December to February, if you want to experience snow and cold.
-However, you should avoid camping in Kasol during monsoon, from July to August, when the region receives heavy rainfall and landslides.
+However, you should avoid during monsoon, from July to August, when the region receives heavy rainfall and landslides.

 There are many campsites and campgrounds in Kasol that offer different types of accommodation and facilities.
 Some of the best campsites in Kasol are: